 - 1. Revenues from sale of products are recognized when all the significant risks and benefits are passed to the buyer; in general, on the date of delivery of the product to the buyer (the distributor). - 2.
 Revenues from services are recorded by the accrual method over the period of the service agreement. - 3.
-Revenues from management fees of a building are recorded by the accrual method over the period of the agreement. - 4.
 Revenues from work in a construction contract are recognized according to the rate of completion method, where all the following conditions exist: the revenues are known or can be reliably measured, the collection of revenues is expected, the cost connected with performing the work is known or can be reliably measured, there is no significant uncertainty regarding the ability of the Company to complete the work and meet the contractual terms with the customer, and the rate of completion can be reliably measured.
 The rate of completion is determined on the basis of completion of the engineering stages of the work.
 Regarding work for which a loss is expected, a full provision for the expected loss is made.